 YOU MAY QUALIFY FOR FREE ONLINE TAX FILING!

-Have you considered filing electronically?
+Before you turn the page, have you considered filing electronically?

 You may be eligible to file your taxes online for FREE.
 Go to www.freefile.dor.in.gov to see if you qualify.